 Hoyas are susceptible to a range of common ‘sap-sucking’ houseplant pests including aphids, mealybugs, scale, and spider mites.
 They are also susceptible to a disease called sooty mold which grows on sweet, sappy residues on the leaves.

-The best way to avoid sooty mold on your hoya obovata is to clean the leaves regularly and ensure that any sap that leaks onto the leaves is not left there for extended periods of time.
+The best way to avoid sooty mold on your hoya obovata is to clean the leaves regularly with a damp cloth to ensure that any sap that leaks onto the leaves is not left there for extended periods.